 Corporate Accessibility Technology Office

-Accessibility is one of AT&T’s core commitments.
-In 2012, we launched the Corporate Accessibility Technology Office, which leads AT&T’s efforts to design and develop products and services that address the needs of customers with disabilities.
-The Corporate Accessibility Technology Office developed a series of internal training programs for AT&T employees that are tailored to the employee's role within the company.
-All internal trainings were designed to help product developers think about accessibility at the beginning of the product lifecycle and help customer service representatives better serve the needs of customers with disabilities.
-Read more about AT&T’s Corporate Accessibility Technology Office in the 2014 G3ict White Paper.
+The AT&T Corporate Accessibility Technology Office (CATO) leads our efforts to design and develop products and services that address the needs of customers with disabilities.
+CATO developed a series of internal training programs for AT&T employees that are tailored to each employee's role within the company.
+These trainings are designed to help product developers think about accessibility at the beginning of the product lifecycle and help customer service representatives better serve the needs of customers with disabilities.
+In 2017, CATO processed nearly 6,100 submissions for accessibility review and had more than 1,500 accessibility impacts.

-Universal Design Policy
+Universal Design Statement

-- Designing for customers with disabilities
+- Designing for customers with disabilities;

-- Making products flexible enough to accommodate a diverse population and the different ways in which people use them
+- Making products flexible enough to accommodate a diverse population and the different ways in which people use them.

 AT&T’s Advisory Panel on Access & Aging